Fairness-aware Vision Transformer via Debiased Self-Attention: Experimental Settings

-We select the following debiasing algorithms as baselines for performance evaluation, for which we select the best model that yields the highest validation performance.
-To our knowledge, besides the proposed DSA and the in-house baseline AM methods, TADeT is the only third-party fairness-aware algorithm tailor-made for ViT while all the others are designed for CNN.
+\textbf{Baselines:} Since our DSA is an in-processing debiasing method, we have chosen the following debiasing algorithms from the in-processing category as baselines for a fair performance evaluation.
+To our knowledge, besides the proposed DSA and the in-house baseline AM methods, TADeT is the only third-party fairness-aware algorithm tailor-made for ViT, while all the others are originally designed for CNNs.
 We consider the following baselines:

 \textbf{Vanilla \cite{dosovitskiy2020image}:} The ViT models are only trained with CE loss for target prediction.